Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Proofs

 \section{Proofs}

 In this Appendix, we provide proofs for key results in the paper.
-We state without proof the following lemma, which can be found at \cite[Lemma~4.1]{bourne2017}. \begin{lemma} Let $\mu_1, \mu_2$ be probability measures on a space $V$.
-Then there exists an optimal transport plan $\pi$ transporting $\pi_1$ to $\pi_2$ with the following property: For all $x \in V$ with $\mu_1(x) \geq \mu_2(x)$, we have $\pi(x,x) = \mu_1(x)$. \end{lemma}
+We state without proof the following lemma, which is Lemma 4.1 in \cite{bourne2017}. \begin{lemma} Let $\mu_1, \mu_2$ be probability measures on a space $V$.
+Then there exists an optimal transport plan $\pi$ transporting $\mu_1$ to $\mu_2$ with the following property: For all $x \in V$ with $\mu_1(x) \leq \mu_2(x)$, we have $\pi(x,x) = \mu_1(x)$. \end{lemma}